Galapagos activity holiday

 Commitment to Sustainability:

-Besides fighting climate change, Casa Opuntia and Hacienda Tranquilas’ reforestation project is helping to restore Galapagos’ highlands to the natural state it was in before the invasion of invasive species.
+Besides fighting climate change, ourselves and Hacienda Tranquilas’ reforestation project is helping to restore Galapagos’ highlands to the natural state it was in before the invasion of invasive species.
 Galapagos tortoises, finches, mockingbirds, and other species depend on endemic forests for survival and are threatened by the new invasive plant species that Hacienda Tranquila is working to remove.
 By 2020, Hacienda Tranquila aims to reintroduce Galapagos tortoises to the land they have restored.
 We hope Casa Opuntia’s and Hacienda Tranquila’s partnership can serve as a model for how private businesses and conservation organizations can work together to brighten the future of our planet.

 Waste Management: